feathersui/feathersui-website/learn/haxe-openfl/use-feathers-ui-with-actionscript-3-adobe-air-flash.md

 layout: "docs.html"
 ---

 While Feathers UI is written in the [Haxe programming language](https://haxe.org) and targets [OpenFL](https://openfl.org/), it can be used with [ActionScript 3.0](https://airsdk.dev/docs/development) instead, if you prefer.
-This allows Feathers UI to be integrated in to AS3 projects that target [Adobe AIR](https://airsdk.dev).
+This allows Feathers UI to be integrated with AS3 projects that target [Adobe AIR](https://airsdk.dev).

 ## Installation